Skip to content

 How to Enable Split Screen

-Before you customize your shortcut, make sure the feature is active.
+Before customizing the shortcut, verify the feature is active.
 Click the Split Screen icon in the top toolbar of Microsoft Edge.
-If you do not see it, go to Settings > Appearance and ensure the Split screen button is toggled on.
+Missing the icon requires navigating to Settings > Appearance to ensure the Split screen button is toggled on.

 How to Customize Edge Split Screen Shortcuts